rszymkiewicz/Comparison_of_Mappers/4_Quality_Preparations_Trimmomatic.md

 PE | *flag indicating Paired-end analysis*
 -threads | *total number of computational power accessible for the software program to use.*
 -trimlog | *flag indicating the output text file containing a detailed log of all components trimmed.*
-**Adaptor Trimming**
+--phred33 | *flag indicating the conversion of quality output to phred33* **Adaptor Trimming**
 ILLUMINACLIP | *flag indicating the fasta file containing the adapters to be removed.*
 ILLUMINACLIP:**2**:30:10| *The **first number** is the seedMismatches parameter which indicates the maximum mismatch count possible to be included upond trimming.*